| |

 Aimed at: Assumes absolutely

-minutes over 8 weeks.
-Each season people contact us saying
+for 30 minutes over 8 weeks.
+Each season people

-the urge to say "Put the phone down, don't go
+say "Put the phone down, don't go to McDonalds,

 below is a training planner for you.